Restaurant Data Analytics: 5 Important Metrics to Look Out For

 In many cases, the restaurant manager is responsible for keeping track of inventory control.
 Inventory analytics are so important since they dictate the items you can serve.

-However, restaurant owners need to make sure that they’re not ordering too much inventory.
+However, enterprise owners need to make sure that they’re not ordering too much inventory.
 Restaurant expenses can increase by purchasing more than what’s necessary.
-Plus, food spoilage and shrinkage will also increase the restaurant food cost and operating costs.
+Plus, food spoilage and shrinkage will also increase restaurant food costs and operating costs.

 2. Best-Selling Menu Items